 At the same time, vendors are struggling with who their customers are.
 As companies migrate voice onto their IP networks, vendors aren't sure who they should sell to: the telecom or network teams?
 Who owns what?
 PBX vendors still aggressively target telecom teams, but those are dwindling along with the market for the legacy voice equipment as even enterprises move to all-IP VoIP systems.

 How can IPT become one with UC?
 Gareiss suggests that until every legacy PBX has been phased out, we won't start seeing IPT as a component of UC.
 Microsoft has been a huge advocate for combining IPT and UC as one item.
 SMBs have been quick to adopt the "IPT is just another communication under UC" mantra.
-But enterprises with old systems in place will have a harder time realizing that the telecom and network divisions must co-exist.
+But enterprises with old systems in place will have a harder time realizing that the telecom and network divisions must co-exist and even merge.

 Until we see both a push from vendors and organizations to put the two together, we won't see that big beautiful, ubiquitous, integrated UC bird in the sky.